-- Under Article 1802: Aboriginal Peoples of the Agreement on Internal Trade (AIT), the AIT does not apply to any measure adopted or maintained with respect to Aboriginal peoples.
-When the procurement has been set aside for Aboriginal business under PSAB, the entire procurement process is not subject to AIT, and the procurement no longer falls under the jurisdiction of the Canadian International Trade Tribunal (CITT).
+- Under Article 800: Aboriginal Peoples of the Canadian Free Trade Agreement (CFTA) and Article 1802: Aboriginal Peoples of the Agreement on Internal Trade (AIT), the CFTA and the AIT do not apply to any measure adopted or maintained with respect to Aboriginal peoples.
+When the procurement has been set aside for Aboriginal business under PSAB, the entire procurement process is not subject to the CFTA or the AIT, and the procurement no longer falls under the jurisdiction of the Canadian International Trade Tribunal (CITT).

 - Contracting officers must insert SACC Manual clause A3002T in bid solicitations for procurements that have been set aside under PSAB, when the procurement would have been otherwise subject to one or more trade agreements.

 - If the value of the procurement is equal to or greater than $25,000, PSAB and the Canadian Content Policy will be applied simultaneously.

 - In applying the Canadian Content Policy under a set-aside procurement, it must be recognized that there are two levels of certification.
 The first level of certification will be to qualify the supplier(s) as eligible for consideration, i.e., a supplier must provide certification that it is an Aboriginal business.